Do-it-Yourself 360 Product Photography

 Shutter Stream 360 Product Photography Software has already proven to be a very valuable tool to many current customers who are shooting 360 product images with a manual turntable – increasing workflow efficiencies by about 800% vs. standard 360 photography workflows.
 Below is an introduction to Shutter Stream for 360 product photography.
 Included is the step by step workflow highlighting important software features that ensure users can create high quality 360 product photography.

-What you Will Need
+What you Will Need for DIY 360 Product Photography

 - Camera, Lighting & Tripod – Shutter Stream requires users to work with a compatible camera (include a long list of DSLR’s from Canon and Nikon).
 Lighting is an important consideration as users will want to ensure they light their product as evenly as possible.
-Here is a good, affordable 360 product photography lighting kit that will ensure users can achieve high quality results and eliminate time spent editing images to a pure white background.

 - Users will be required to plug their compatible camera into their computer via USB.
 From here, users are able to control all cameras hardware function through mouse clicks.
 To see the entire 360 product photography video using Shutter Stream, please click here.

 - Set up Camera, Lighting and Turntable – There is a couple different lighting techniques we typically use when shooting 360 product views to get pure white backgrounds directly out of the camera.
-If interested in a lighting set up diagram, please email me directly.

 - Enable Live View – This will stream a real time preview of what the camera sees onto the monitor screen.